Production Finance Market

 Micro Market is open to European feature film projects with a production budget under €1m.

 Attendance to both is by application only.
-Applications are now closed.
+Applications for PFM 2017 are now closed.

 What to expect

 The Market launches with a keynote speech delivered by an industry leader.
-Past speakers have included Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, managing director of Sunray Films, and Bertrand Faivre, producer and founder of The Bureau.
+Past speakers have included Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, managing director of Sunray Films, Bertrand Faivre, producer and founder of The Bureau and Danny Perkins, UK CEO of STUDIO CANAL.

 This streamlined schedule enables producers to meet many more financiers than usually possible.
 Delegates can also attend expert panel sessions discussing new developments in film.